Q-lumps on a Domain Wall with a Spin-Orbit Interaction: Interaction

-and gives asymptotes of the first correction at the spatial infinity, i.e. far from lumps:
+and gives asymptotes of the first correction at the spatial infinity, i.e., far from lumps:

-It is necessary to notice some peculiarities of the correction found: firstly, it breaks analyticity of the solution; secondly, the phase rotates in the opposite direction; and finally one can see linear growth with time, that means size increase.
+It is necessary to notice some peculiarities of the correction found: first, it breaks the analyticity of the solution; secondly, the phase rotates in the opposite direction; and finally, one can see linear growth with time, which means a size increase.